chopralab/Paddy_Manuscript_Repo/README.md

 2) Scipy==v1.1.0
 3) Matplotlib==2.10

-Note that Conda YML files are provided in experiment folders to assist with package management.
+Note that Conda .txt requirement files are provided as explicit package versions for CentOS Linux, Version 7 (Core).

+If using a ????

 ## Downloading Paddy